What Is I-O Psychology?

 3. the context in which the work is performed.

 Zedeck, S. (Ed.).
 (2011).
 APA handbook of industrial and organizational psychology: Vol. 1.
 Building and developing the organization.
-Washington, DC: American Psychological Association.
+American Psychological Association.